LincaMarius/ISAP-1_Instruction_Set/README.md

 | OUT      | 1110   | Load Accumulator data into Output Register |
 | HLT      | 1111   | Stop processing                            |

-*This is the Complete Instructions Setfor the SAP-1 computer.*
+*This is the Complete Instruction Set for the SAP-1 computer and the ISAP-1 computer*

 So, we have the instructions coded on the first 4 bits, leaving the next 4 bits to code the address of the operand in the case of the SAP-1 computer.